jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="3_6_1_2"></a>
 #### [↖](#3_6)[↑](#3_6_1_1)[↓](#3_6_2) Multi-account strategies
-• Create accounts per department, per cost center, per dev / test / prod, based on regulatory restrictions (using SCP), for better resource isolation (ex: VPC), to have separate per-account service limits, isolated account for logging,
+• Create accounts per department, per cost center, per dev/test/prod, based on regulatory restrictions (using SCP), for better resource isolation (ex: VPC), to have separate per-account service limits, isolated account for logging,
 • Multi account vs one account multi vPC